dotnet/msbuild/documentation/specs/static-graph.md

 Microsoft has an internal build system, [CloudBuild](https://www.microsoft.com/research/publication/cloudbuild-microsofts-distributed-and-caching-build-service/), that supports this and has proven that it is effective, but is heuristic-based and requires maintenance.

-MSBuild static graph features make it easier to implement a system like CloudBuild by building required operations into MSBuild itself.
+MSBuild static graph features make it easier to implement a system like CloudBuild by building operations like graph construction and output caching into MSBuild itself.

 ## What is static graph?